- Definition of Macro Environment

 Examples of the macro environment factors - Political

 The company or business is heavily influenced by the political environment.
-For instance, suppose there is no particular law, regulations, or policies related to a business, product, or service in one country or nation.
-But whenever you try to expand your business by increasing export or import or opening a new office in another country.
+For instance, suppose there are no particular laws, regulations, or policies related to a business, product, or service in one country or nation.
+But whenever you try to expand your business by increasing exports or imports or opening a new office in another country.
 You ultimately fall into the legal compliances of another country.
 There may be some totally different import/export laws, employment laws, discrimination laws, copyright laws, health & product safety laws, and labor laws.
 Then, in that condition, you need to satisfy all the government rules and regulations for your business.

 Examples of the macro environment factors - Demographic

-The Demographics macro environment helps in finding the financial literacy of a business.
+The demographics macro environment helps find business’s financial literacy.
 It includes age, lifestyle, language, culture, income distribution, etc.